Dragon8029/100-days-of-code/Attempt5.md

 Played around with trying to get my table to behave how I want it to.
 Found DataTables, which helped with getting the sorting feature added.
 Still having troubles with getting the search feature to work.
 I will try again tomorrow.

 ---

+## D57:
+*Apr 21, 2019*

+Managed to get the table to work how I want it to.
+It now has search function, and the sort works on all columns.
+Started to add some form validation, and researching how to add user authentication.
+It's been a productive day. :)

+---